vykhvan/sre-lecture-notes/self-healing-architectures/self-healing-system-design-fundamentals.md

 High availability is similar to fault tolerance in that it is the ability to continue operating despite failures or malfunctions.

 **Example: read and write replicas in databases**

+## Self-healing Micro-service Design

+### Self-Healing: Health Checks

+* Application API endpoint that provides status information
+* Text("OK")
+* Resource Utilization
+* Metadata

+### Self-Healing: Load Balancing

+Sending an equal amount of requests to a group of applications

+### Self-Healing: Change Management

+* Keeping track of change in an application
+* Version controlling releases to cloud environments

+### Self-Healing: Graceful Service Degradation

+* Gracefully shutdown after receiving a termination signal
+* Typically occurs during: Scale In Events New Deployments

+### Self-Healing: Rate Limiting

+* Cap the number of requests a microservice can handle